-Private Party Antitrust Action.
-Subsequent to announcement of the delivery of CIDs by the DOJ, we, along with Delta Air Lines, Inc., Southwest Airlines Co., United Airlines, Inc. and, in the case of litigation filed in Canada, Air Canada, have been named as defendants in approximately 100 putative class action lawsuits alleging unlawful agreements with respect to air passenger capacity, although Southwest has entered into a settlement with the plaintiffs that is pending approval by the court.
-The U.S. lawsuits have been consolidated in the Federal District Court for the District of Columbia.
-On October 28, 2016, the Court denied a motion by the airline defendants to dismiss all claims in the class actions.
-These lawsuits are in their relatively early stages and we intend to defend these matters vigorously.
+Private Party Antitrust Action Related to Passenger Capacity.
+We, along with Delta Air Lines, Inc., Southwest Airlines Co., United Airlines, Inc. and, in the case of litigation filed in Canada, Air Canada, have been named as defendants in approximately 100 putative class action lawsuits alleging unlawful agreements with respect to air passenger capacity.
+The U.S. lawsuits have been consolidated in the Federal District Court for the District of Columbia (the DC Court).
+On June 15, 2018, we reached a preliminary settlement agreement with the plaintiffs in the amount of \$45 million that, once approved, will resolve all claims in the U.S. lawsuits.
+That settlement received preliminary approval from the DC Court on June 18, 2018.

 Private Party Antitrust Action Related to the Merger.
-On July 2, 2013, a lawsuit captioned Carolyn Fjord, et al., v.
-US Airways Group, Inc., et al., was filed in the United States District Court for the Northern District of California.
-The complaint named as defendants US Airways Group and US Airways, Inc., alleged that the effect of the Merger may be to create a monopoly in violation of Section 7 of the Clayton Antitrust Act, and sought injunctive relief and/or divestiture.
-On August 6, 2013, the plaintiffs re-filed their complaint in the Bankruptcy Court, adding AMR and American as defendants.
+On August 6, 2013, a lawsuit captioned Carolyn Fjord, et al., v.
+AMR Corporation, et al., was filed in the United States Bankruptcy Court for the Southern District of New York.
+The complaint named as defendants US Airways Group, US Airways, AMR and American, alleged that the effect of the Merger may be to create a monopoly in violation of Section 7 of the Clayton Antitrust Act, and sought injunctive relief and/or divestiture.
 On November 27, 2013, the Bankruptcy Court denied plaintiffs' motion to preliminarily enjoin the Merger.
-On May 12, 2017, defendants filed a motion for summary judgment.
-On June 23, 2017, plaintiffs filed an opposition to defendants' motion and crossmotion for summary judgment.
-Briefing of the parties' respective motions concluded on

-September 1, 2017; a hearing date has not yet been set.
+On August 29, 2018, the Court denied in part defendants' motion for summary judgment, and fully denied plaintiffs' cross-motion for summary judgment.
+A bench trial is presently scheduled for March 2019.
 We believe this lawsuit is without merit and intend to vigorously defend against the allegations.

 DOJ Investigation Related to the United States Postal Service.
-In April 2015, the DOJ informed us of an inquiry regarding American's 2009 and 2011 contracts with the United States Postal Service for the international transportation of mail by air.
-In October 2015, we received a CID from the DOJ seeking certain information relating to these contracts and the DOJ has also sought information concerning certain of the airlines that transport mail on a codeshare basis.
+In April 2015, the Department of Justice (DOJ) informed us of an inquiry regarding American's 2009 and 2011 contracts with the United States Postal Service for the international transportation of mail by air.
+In October 2015, we received a Civil Investigative Demand from the DOJ seeking certain information relating to these contracts and the DOJ has also sought information concerning certain of the airlines that transport mail on a codeshare basis.
 The DOJ has indicated it is investigating potential violations of the False Claims Act or other statutes.
 We are cooperating fully with the DOJ with regard to its investigation.

 General.
 In addition to the specifically identified legal proceedings, we and our subsidiaries are also engaged in other legal proceedings from time to time.
 Legal proceedings can be complex and take many months, or even years, to reach resolution, with the final outcome depending on a number of variables, some of which are not within our control.
 Therefore, although we will vigorously defend ourselves in each of the actions described above and such other legal proceedings, their ultimate resolution and potential financial and other impacts on us are uncertain but could be material.
 See Part I, Item 1A.
-Risk Factors -"We may be a party to litigation in the normal course of business or otherwise, which could affect our financial position and liquidity" for unaudited additional discussion.
+Risk Factors -"We may be a party to litigation in the normal course of business or otherwise, which could affect our financial position and liquidity" for additional discussion.